FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/headersrules.md

 ![Header Request Match - Request](../../../assets/images/request-match-rules/addingheadermatchrule.png)

-We have added the key value pair of `Content-Type` and `application/json` with the rule type of `Equals`.
+The image shows the key value pair of `Content-Type` and `application/json` with the rule type of `Equals`.
 This rule will check request headers to ensure they match.

 Once a key and a value of the request have been added, you will need to also add a response.
 The response includes